-The Clean Rivers Project is DC Water's ongoing program to capture and clean wastewater during rainfalls before it ever reaches the Anacostia and Potomac Rivers and Rock Creek.
-The project is designed to protect our drinking water.
+The Clean Rivers Project is DC Water's ongoing program to capture and clean wastewater during rainfalls before it ever reaches the District's waterways - the Anacostia and Potomac Rivers and Rock Creek.
+The project is designed to protect our drinking water and our region's wildlife.